 Of course, I eventually realized I needed to start squeezing and zesting real lemons to make a really good lemon meringue pie.
 I’m sure I’ve made hundreds of lemon meringue pies over the years.
 At first, I would test a different recipe every time; then I settled on a specific technique and focused on tweaking it.
 The recipe below has been my go-to for years now.
 There’s just nothing to tweak or change about it anymore: it’s lemon meringue pie in its purest and brightest form.
 It tastes like sunshine on a summer day.

-- Type of crust: You can make lemon meringue pie using a variety of crusts.
-You can make your own classic pie dough (here’s a reliable recipe), or use store-bought pie dough.
-Both of these options require blind-baking before you pour in the lemon pie filling.
-But I prefer the taste of a nutty, crunchy cookie-like crust against the tart lemon filling.
+Try a press-in crust instead of a roll-in one: You can make lemon meringue pie using a variety of crusts.
+You can make your own classic pie dough (here’s my foolproof food processor shortcrust recipe if you want to go that route), or use store-bought pie dough.
+Both of these options require blind-baking before you pour in the lemon pie filling and bake it.
+While a roll-in crust is traditional, I’m suggesting you try something different: a simple, press-in, shortbread-type of crust.
+The taste of a nutty, crunchy cookie-like crust against the tart lemon filling is just irresistible.
 Plus, a press-in dough is so easy to make—it’s pretty much foolproof!
-The crust I include in the recipe below is reminiscent of shortbread, and it’s my grown-up version of the graham cracker crust that came with the lemon meringue pie store-bought mix I used as a kid.
+The crust I include in my Lemon Meringue Pie recipe is my grown-up version of the graham cracker crust that came with the lemon meringue pie store-bought mix I used as a kid.
 Doesn’t the combination of hazelnut shortbread, zesty lemon cream, and sweet meringue sound absolutely dreamy?
 My point exactly.
 Please give my hazelnut press-in crust a try: I’ll bet you’ll never look back.

-For the lemon filling: Combine the butter, lemon juice, sugar, and lemon zest in a medium saucepan.
+For the lemon filling: In a medium saucepan, combine the butter, lemon juice, sugar, and lemon zest.
 Set over medium heat and stir until the butter is melted and the sugar dissolved.
 Remove from the heat.
 In a mixing bowl, whisk together the egg yolks and the whole eggs.
 While whisking constantly, slowly pour in the warm butter and lemon juice mixture.
-(It’s essential to pour the hot mixture very slowly and to whisk throughout the process to warm the eggs slowly, otherwise you’ll end up with scrambled eggs!)
+It’s essential to pour the hot mixture very slowly and to whisk throughout the process to warm the eggs slowly, otherwise, you’ll end up with scrambled eggs!
 Scrape the warm egg mixture back into the saucepan and place over medium-low heat.
 Whisk constantly until the filling thickens and resembles custard, which should take 4 to 5 minutes.
 Do not let it boil.